Prataprao Jadhav: Early life

 Prataprao was born on 25 November 1960 in Mehkar, a town in the Buldhana district of Maharashtra, India.
 He is the son of Ganpatrao Jadhav and Sindhutai Jadhav.
 Growing up in a family with a strong agricultural background, Jadhav developed an early connection to farming and rural development.
-He belongs to Maratha community.
+He belongs to the Maratha community.

-Jadhav studied at Shri Shivaji College in Chikhli, Buldhana, Maharashtra, where he completed up to the second year of a Bachelor of Arts (B.A.) course in 1979.
-Although he did not complete his degree, his education provided a foundation that supported his political career.
+Jadhav studied at Shri Shivaji College in Chikhli, Maharashtra, where he did not graduate, completing only up to the second year of a Bachelor of Arts (B.A.) course in 1979.

-In addition to his studies, Jadhav was involved in various extracurricular activities, including sports such as Kabaddi and cricket, which he continues to enjoy in his personal time.
+In addition to his studies, Jadhav was involved in various extracurricular activities, including sports such as Kabaddi and Cricket, which he continues to enjoy in his personal time.
 His early life experiences in Mehkar and his engagement with the local community influenced his future political career.

 Political career

 Jadhav began his political journey in 1986 when he joined the Shiv Sena party.
-His early political career focused on strengthening the party's presence in the Buldhana district, an area traditionally dominated by the Congress party.
+His early political career focused on strengthening the party's presence in the Buldhana district, an area traditionally dominated by the Indian National Congress.

-In 1995, Jadhav won his first election to the Maharashtra Legislative Assembly from the Mehkar constituency.
-Following the Shiv Sena-BJP alliance's victory, he was appointed as the Minister of State for Sports, Youth Welfare, and Irrigation under Chief Minister Manohar Joshi.
+In 1995, Jadhav won his first election to the Maharashtra Legislative Assembly from the Mehkar Assembly constituency.
+Following the Shiv Sena-BJP alliance's victory, he was appointed the Minister of State for Sports, Youth Welfare, and Irrigation under Chief Minister Manohar Joshi.
 Jadhav retained his seat in the 1999 and 2004 state assembly elections, completing three consecutive terms as an MLA.

-Jadhav transitioned to national politics in 2009 when he was elected to the Lok Sabha from the Buldhana constituency.
+Jadhav transitioned to national politics in 2009 when he was elected to the Lok Sabha from the Buldhana Lok Sabha constituency.
 He secured consecutive victories in the 2014 and 2019 general elections, establishing himself as a prominent figure in Maharashtra politics.
 During his tenure as an MP, he has been actively involved in parliamentary activities, including asking 511 questions and participating in 19 debates.

 In 2024, Jadhav was re-elected to the Lok Sabha for a fourth consecutive term.
-His loyalty to the Shiv Sena, particularly during the party's split, and his alignment with Eknath Shinde's faction citing 'Hindutva ideology' further solidified his political standing.
-Following his re-election, Jadhav was appointed as the Minister of Ayush in the Union Cabinet.
+His loyalty to the Shiv Sena, particularly during the party's split, and his alignment with Eknath Shinde's faction citing 'Hindutva' further solidified his political standing.
+Following his re-election, Jadhav was appointed the Minister of Ayush in the Union Cabinet.

 Throughout his political career, Jadhav has focused on various developmental initiatives, including improving educational opportunities, especially for girls, and implementing economic welfare policies for farmers.
 He has also been actively involved in organising community events such as health and blood donation camps, yoga sessions, career guidance camps, and agricultural exhibitions.